meenukumari8511/meenukumari8511/README.md

 Hi!
 I'm **Meenu Kumari**, a BCA student and an aspiring **Data Analyst** passionate about working with data and discovering meaningful insights.

-I'm currently building my skills in **SQL, Excel, Python, Pandas, and Power BI**, with a focus on data cleaning, exploratory data analysis, visualization, and business problem-solving.
+I'm currently building my skills in **SQL, Excel, Python, Pandas, NumPy, and Power BI**, with a focus on data cleaning, exploratory data analysis, data visualization, and business problem-solving.

 I enjoy learning how raw data can be transformed into clear insights that support better decision-making.
 I'm continuously improving my analytical and technical skills through hands-on practice and real-world datasets.